2dof/esp_control/README.md

 in file ```on_off_control.py``` in section ``` '__main__': ```  a simple simmulation in the loop has beed added, delete if You will use our real applications (to safe memory space).

-A functionality 'start/stop' is used to turn it on and off controller without stoppind timer interrupt (or asynchio task).
+A functionality 'start/stop' is used to turn on and off controller without stoppind timer interrupt (or asynchio task) or reading measurments.

 File/class description: